Huo-qiang/accuracy-enhanced-maize-gene-regulatory-network-mGRN/README.md

 ## Contact

-For questions or collaborations, please contact Qiang Huo [huoqiang@cau.edu.cn].
+For questions or collaborations, please contact Qiang Huo [huoqiang138@163.com].

 *This repository contains the data and methods supporting our research on maize gene regulatory networks, providing a comprehensive resource for the scientific community working on crop improvement and plant regulatory genomics.*